 NLRB v.
 Murphy Oil USA, Inc. (consolidated with Epic Systems Corp. v.
 Lewis and Ernst & Young LLP v.
 Morris) – Whether arbitration agreements with individual employees that bar them from pursuing work-related claims on a collective or class basis in any forum are prohibited as an unfair labor practice under the NLRA.
-Cert granted on January 13, 2017.
+Oral argument is scheduled for October 2.

 COURTS OF APPEALS

 FedEx Home Delivery v.
-NLRB – Holding that FedEx Home Delivery drivers are independent contractors rather than employees.
+NLRB– On June 23, the D.C.
+Circuit denied rehearing en banc in this case where the court held that FedEx home delivery drivers are independent contractors rather than employees.
 The AFL-CIO filed an amicus brief in support of the NLRB.

 DirecTV v.
 NLRB – Holding that employees’ statements to a local television statement during a labor dispute were protected under Jefferson Standard.